DN-Bootcamp/DN-Basic-Web-Framework/README.md

-# DN Basic Webpage Framework
+# DN Basic Web Framework
 Using **HTML**, **CSS** and **JavaScript**.

 This framework allows you to practice developing basic webpages in HTML, CSS, JavaScript.